BILLY KOULMENTAS - INTERVIEW

 MDN: When your father bought the restaurant was it still sort of a multi-ethnic neighborhood down here?
 Was it mostly commercial at that point?

 BK: Mostly commercial.
-Mostly commercial.
 I remember the whole dynamics.
 It was like, on the weekends we would close at 3 o’clock.
-It was all the blue coats from the exchanges and the, you know, the banks and so forth.
+It was all the blue coats from the exchanges and the banks and so forth.

 ER: So, what year was it that he opened, that he took it over?

 BK: He bought it ’81…’80, ‘81.
 I think it was ’81.

 I was, 11 years old? approximately.
 But I was working with him when I was 7 Cause he always wanted to have that work ethic, that nothing’s for free.

 ER: And he served in Vietnam before all this…?

 BK: He was very fortunate.
 He was drafted into the Marines, but he was very good as a typist, so he was stationed in California.
 The general would not let him go.
 So every time his orders came to go to Vietnam, they were denied.
 So he did his tour in the United States.
 So he was very fortunate in that.